Hamilton East, New Zealand: History

 Hamilton East is one of Hamilton's oldest suburbs.
 From the 1870s until the mid-20th century, Hamilton East was sometimes known as 'Irishtown'.
-A significant number of the militiamen who settled there were of Irish descent, and many other Irish Catholics came to live near the Catholic Church and convent.
+A significant number of the militiamen who settled there were of Irish descent, and many other NZ Catholics came to live near the Catholic Church and convent.

 The town of Hamilton East merged with Hamilton West in 1877.
 Many of the streets were named after famous figures of the New Zealand Wars, including Governor George Grey and Maori chief Te Awaitaia, who went by the name William Naylor/Wiremu Neera when he converted to Christianity.
 Evidence of planning for the centre of the village can be seen in the village green concept of Steele Park and the planting of English trees along Grey Street.
 Hamilton East is one of the few suburbs of Hamilton to have a street grid plan.

 Many of the parks in Hamilton East, including Hamilton Gardens, are located on the original Hamilton Town Belt that runs along the eastern and southern border of Hamilton East.

 Just to the north of the Gardens, Flynn Park housed an ammunition factory from 1942 to 1946.
 It is the most southerly of the parks in the original Belt and on the edge of the Wairere Drive extension to Peacocke.

-Until February 1971 the Royal Hotel stood on the corner of Grey Street and Cook Street, now occupied by Eastside Tavern and Liquorland.
 The first Royal Hotel was opened on the southwest corner of Grey and Cook Streets in July 1865, by Lewis Bassiere Harris, of the 4th Waikato Militia Regiment.
 The hotel burnt down in 1894 and was rebuilt later that year.
 Many early meetings were held in the hotel, including those of Kirikiriroa Road Board.
+Until February 1971 the Royal Hotel stood on that corner.
+The corner is now occupied by a tavern and liquor store.

 In 2000 the suburb was extended over a former part of Ruakura Experimental Farm, by Grasshopper East Ltd. and Chedworth Properties Ltd adding 321 houses at Sherwood Park.
 Although the streets are named with a Sherwood Forest theme, it required a campaign to preserve a shelter belt of redwood trees from the development.